androportal/ABT/README.rst

 Usage
 ------

-This `branch` contains an Android(4.0.3, API-15) code for the User Interface of GNUkhata.
+This `branch` contains an Android(4.0.3, API-15) code for the User Interface

 User's can clone this repo by typing
 ::